Texas Navy Association

 What We Do

-Our meetings include historical presentations on Texas history, Texas maritime history, and related topics.
+Our quarterly meetings, rotated among several Coastal Bend venues, include presentations on Republic of Texas history, Texas maritime history, and related topics.
 Each year the squadron participates in the Texas Navy Association's Essay Contest for seventh grade students, presenting an award to a student from our AOR who goes on to compete at the state level.
-Members of the Zavala Squadron also enjoy a Steward level membership at the Texas Maritime Museum (TMM), the official maritime museum of the State of Texas.
-Existing museum members receive a $40 discount to the Zavala Squadron dues.
+Members of the Zavala Squadron also enjoy membership at the Texas Maritime Museum, the official maritime museum of the State of Texas.
+Squadron member dues of $80 provide a $40 discount applied to the level of Texas Maritime Museum membership chosen.
 In conjunction with the Texas Maritime Museum, the squadron participates in Texian Navy Week activities each September providing members with more history programming and commemorative festivities.
 Texas history forms the core of our mission and activities, and the fellowship we share makes it fun.

 Some of you may already be members of our parent organization, the Texas Navy Association (TNA), a nonprofit whose mission is to promote the history of the Texas Navy statewide.
-Currently, the TNA is partnering with the National Underwater and Marine Agency (NUMA) to search for the remains of the Texas schooner Invincible, one of four ships in the First Texas Navy.
+Currently, the TNA is partnered with the United States Navy in a search for the wreckage of the TN Invincible, one of four ships in the First Texas Navy.
+She wrecked on a sand bar while two Mexican men-of-war pursued her.
 TNA membership levels may be viewed at TNA Membership.

-All currently Commissioned Admirals in the Texas Navy and all personnel interested in becoming members at the Governor-appointed Admiral or the TNA Commander, Lieutenant (young adult/student) or Associate member levels are encouraged to apply for membership through the Become a Member - Texas Maritime Museum site.
+Commissioned Admirals in the Texas Navy, TNA Line Officers (e.g., Commanders and Lieutenants), or other individuals interested in the mission of the squadron as Associates are encouraged to apply for membership.
+Applications are processed through the Texas Maritime Museum, where you may view and select your museum membership level, then select the option for joining the TNS Zavala Squadron.
+Apply for membership at Become a Member - Texas Maritime Museum (or you may scan the QR Code).
 Select "Individual," complete your contact information and select the level of membership you want at the TMM.
 Then continue with completing the additional information.
 If you are already a member of TMM, instead of the "Individual" select "TNS Zavala Squadron" for membership type and complete the information.
 Questions may be sent to TNSZavala@gmail.org.

 What's Ahead for TNS Zavala Squadron?